theochem/horton/doc/user_hf_dft.rst

 Defining the effective Hamiltonian
 ==================================

-Horton implements spin-restricted and spin-unrestricted effective Hamiltonians.
+HORTON implements spin-restricted and spin-unrestricted effective Hamiltonians.
 Mathematically speaking, these are models for the energy as function of a set of density matrices.
 The implementation also provides an API to compute the corresponding Fock matrix for every density matrix, i.e. the derivative of the